carmendata/comcar-wordpress-plugin-v2/README.md

 Car details allow users to select a vehicle to get detailed specifications and options for UK vehicles.

+### Prices and options

+The Car/Van Prices and Options tool shows a pricing summary for the chosen vehicle.

+### Chooser

+This tool provides more complex search criteria for selecting a vehicle in comparison to the simpler Company Car/Van Tax Calculator.

 ## Installation

 ### Prerequisites